mikaelaspringsteen/counting-covid19-counties/README.md

 Questions, suggestions, or requests for additional stats or functionalities to be added to the app can be directed to contactmspringsteen@gmail.com

-COVID-19 data is updated regularly to reflect any updates to [JHU's repository](https://github.com/CSSEGISandData).
+The app is updated daily to reflect changes to the underlying data.

 ## Data